jean-pierreBoth/coreset/README.md

 ## Usage

-The data must be associated to a structure implementing the trait *IteratorProvider*.
+The data must be associated to a structure implementing the trait **MakeIter**.
 The algorithm needs to make more than one pass on the data, so the algorithm takes as argument a structure  providing an iterator on the data when needed.
 (Typically the structure could provide file Io to each data).
-An example is found for mnist data (Cf *module utils::mnistiter*).
+**An example is found for mnist data** (Cf *module utils::mnistiter*).

 The implementation does the buffering and parallelization internally.
 The most synthetic interface is provided in the module *clustercore*, but coreset construction and bmor algorithm can be accessed separately with corresponding modules.
-The distances are provided by the crate [hnsw_rs](https://crates.io/crates/hnsw_rs).
+The distances are provided by the crate [anndists](https://crates.io/crates/anndists).

+A sub-crate provides the binary *fromhnsw* provides an implementation of the trait *MakeIter* to run the coreset algorithm on data stored in Hnsw structures provided by the crate [hnsw_rs](https://crates.io/crates/hnsw_rs).

 ## License